Failed state: Measurement

 The measurement methods of state failure are generally divided into the quantitative and qualitative approach.

 Quantitative approach

-Quantitative measurement of state failure means the creation of indexes and rankings are particularly important.
-However, a number of other indexes are generally used to describe state weakness, often focusing on the developmental level of the state (e.g. the Freedom House Index (FHI), the Human Development Index (HDI), or the World Bank Governance Indicators).
-Additionally, regional evaluation might give concrete details about, inter alia, the level of democracy such as the Report of Democratic Development in Latin America (Informe de desarrollo democrático de América Latina).
+Quantitative measurement of state failure often focuses on the developmental level of the state (e.g. the Freedom House Index (FHI), the Human Development Index (HDI), or the World Bank Governance Indicators).
+Additionally, regional evaluation might give concrete details about the level of democracy such as the Report of Democratic Development in Latin America (Informe de desarrollo democrático de América Latina).

 Fragile States Index

-However, the Fragile States Index has received comparatively much attention since its first publication in 2005.
+The Fragile States Index, first published in 2005, measures "failed state" qualities more explicitly.
 Edited by the magazine Foreign Policy, the ranking examines 178 countries based on analytical research of the Conflict Assessment System Tool (CAST) of the Fund for Peace.

-The Fragile States Index published its eleventh annual report in 2015, prepared by the Fund for Peace and published by Foreign Policy Magazine.
-The Index categorizes states in four categories, with variations in each category.
-The Alert category is in dark red, Warning in orange, Stable in yellow, and Sustainable in green.

-The FSI total score is out of 120, and in 2015 there were 178 states making the ranking.
-Initially, the FSI only ranked 75 countries in 2005.
-The FSI uses two criteria by which a country qualifies to be included in the list: first of all, the country must be a United Nations member state, and secondly, there must be a significant sample size of content and data available for that country to allow for meaningful analysis.
-There are three groupings: social, economic, and political with overall of twelve indicators.
+In the 2015 report, written by the Fund for Peace, there are three groupings: social, economic, and political with overall of twelve indicators.